stonepros/stone/doc/rados/operations/health-checks.rst

 Utilization by pool can be checked with::

-  ceph df
+  stone df

 The currently defined `full` ratio can be seen with::

-  ceph osd dump | grep full_ratio
+  stone osd dump | grep full_ratio

 A short-term workaround to restore write availability is to raise the full threshold by a small amount::

-  ceph osd set-full-ratio <ratio>
+  stone osd set-full-ratio <ratio>

 New storage should be added to the cluster by deploying more OSDs or existing data should be deleted in order to free up space.